hkarthik7/hkarthik7.github.io/_posts/2021/10/08/2021-10-08-PersonalVault.md

 WARNING: Secret 'Password@123' was hacked 2448 time(s); Consider changing the secret value.
 ```

 List all the stored secrets.
-Optionally tab complete the names and get the secret value associated to it, either as an encrypted text or as a plain text.
+Optionally, tab complete the names and get the secret value associated to it, either as an encrypted text or as a plain text.

 ```powershell
 PS C:\> Get-PSSecret